Sum of $g-$frames in Hilbert $C^{\ast}-$modules: Introduction

 \section{Introduction}

-The notion of frames in Hilbert spaces has been introduced by Duffin and Schaffer \cite{Duf} in 1952 to research certain difficult nonharmonic Fourier series problems, following the fundamental paper \cite{DGM} by Daubechies, Grossman and Meyer, frame theory started to become popular, especially in the more specific context of Gabor frames and wavelet frames.
+Frames for classical Hilbert spaces were introduced by Duffin and Schaeffer \cite{Duf} in 1952 to research certain difficult nonharmonic Fourier series problems, following the fundamental paper \cite{DGM} by Daubechies, Grossman and Meyer, frame theory started to become popular, especially in the more specific context of Gabor frames and wavelet frames.
 Wenchang Sun \cite{S} introduced the generalized frame, or $g-$frame, for a Hilbert space.
 Recently, D. Li and J. Leng \cite{Li} introduced Operator representations of $g-$frames in Hilbert spaces.
 Controlled $g-$frames in Hilbert C*-modules have been investigated by N. K. Sahu \cite{Sah}.
 The notion of Approximate Oblique Dual $g-$frames for Closed Subspaces of Hilbert Spaces can be found in \cite{Chi}.
 Inspired by aspects of frames and $g-$frames, We give new results on $g-$frames for Hilbert $ C^{\ast} -$modules.
-The concept of generalization frames was first put forward by G. Kaiser \cite{KAI}.
-For more about frames, see \cite{FR1, RFDCA, r1, r3, r5, r6, Rah}.
+For more detailed information on frame theory, readers are recommended to consult: \cite{Assila, Ghiati, Karara, Massit, FR1, RFDCA, Kabbaj, Chouchene, NhariRossTou, r1, r3, r5, r6}.